RobMandelings/TurboHiker/verslag.md

 ### Scene Nodes

 Scene Nodes are the fundamental objects the game is built of.
 They make up everything the [World](#the-world) consists of.
 These SceneNodes can be purely decorative, [Entities](#entities-and-the-hikers), [zones](#zones) or something custom.
-Each SceneNode has a rendering component which is, in the logic library of TurboHiker, just and abstract class.
-This [rendering](#rendering-system) component can then be implemented by your specific visual implementation of the game and it can be set to render the given SceneNode.
+Each Type has a rendering component which is, in the logic library of TurboHiker, just and abstract class.
+This [rendering](#rendering-system) component can then be implemented by your specific visual implementation of the game and it can be set to render the given Type.

 #### Locations

-Each SceneNode has a specific Vector2d (x, y) coordinate to position the SceneNode in the world.
+Each Type has a specific Vector2d (x, y) coordinate to position the Type in the world.
 The [BoundingBox](#boundingboxes) is calculated with regard to this location.

 #### Lanes